 Urban Meteorology: UrbanNet

 UrbanNet is a research program established in February 2023 by ARL to support urban climate and greenhouse gas (GHG) monitoring in and around the Washington D.C. area, with the idea that it could also be implemented in other urban areas.
-To better characterize the urban environment, multiple UrbanNet rooftop stations are being established in Washington D.C.
-As of early 2024 there are three sites in the network, one at Howard University and two at the U.S. Department of Commerce Herbert C. Hoover Building.
+To better characterize the urban environment, multiple UrbanNet rooftop stations are being established in the Washington D.C. metro area.
+As of late 2024 there are five sites in the network, one at Howard University, two at the U.S. Department of Commerce Herbert C. Hoover Building (HCHB), one at D.C.’s Homeland Security and Emergency Management Agency (HSEMA) and one at the NOAA Center for Weather and Climate Prediction (NCWCP) in College Park, MD.
 Having two systems co-located at the north and south ends of the Hoover building assists in the intercomparison of sensor accuracy.

 Current UrbanNet sites are marked on the interactive map.
 Clicking each marked location will bring up a new tab with the dashboard for that site.